Australia’s Trump Tower plans scrapped as developer says brand has become ‘toxic’

 He had anticipated the building could be ready before the Brisbane Olympics in 2032.

-But Gold Coast Mayor Tom Tate — who once dined with Trump in Mar-a-Lago and was an enthusiastic supporter of the project — said a development application had never been submitted to City Council.
+But Gold Coast Mayor Tom Tate – who once dined with Trump at Mar-a-Lago and was an enthusiastic supporter of the project – said a development application had never been submitted to the city council.

 “This project was an agreement between two private parties,” Tate said in a statement to CNN, adding “we didn’t have a proposal to consider.”